google/fhir-data-pipes/README.md

 ```
 $ docker-compose -f openmrs-compose.yaml up # change ports appropriately (optional)
 ```
- You should be able to  access OpenMRS via  http://localhost:8099/openmrs/ using RefApp credentials, i.e username is admin and password Admin123.
+ You should be able to  access OpenMRS via  http://localhost:8099/openmrs/ using refApp credentials i.e username is admin and password Admin123

   - Run the streaming pipeline using default config (pointed to openmrs-compose.yaml )